 Module Yard Locations

 There will need to be a high-level analysis of what modular yard contractors and the location (local or international) for the project.
-When analysing the module yards contractors, you will want to consider the labor cost and productivity, load out capabilities, quality and safety performance, fabrication and assembly capabilities and space available, material management capability, and overall management capabilities.
+When analyzing the module yards contractors, you will want to consider the labor cost and productivity, load out capabilities, quality and safety performance, fabrication and assembly capabilities and space available, material management capability, and overall management capabilities.

 Transportation and Logistics Considerations and Constraints